 - Non-standardized tests do not have set procedures to follow.
 These can make them administered differently, and the results will not be consistent.

-Find an Expert DUI Attorney Near Me
+Find an Orange County DUI Attorney Near Me

 DUI offenses are taken seriously in California.
 A conviction attracts severe penalties to the defendant.
 Results from a field sobriety test can be used to aid in convicting a suspect, yet they are not always accurate.
 Challenging these results as well as other evidence presented against you can help a DUI attorney fight these allegations.
 Talking to a lawyer can help you fight against these charges and avoid wrongful convictions.
 We invite you to get in touch with our attorneys at the Orange County DUI Defense Attorney to help in your DUI defense by challenging the field sobriety test results.
 Get in touch with us today at 714-740-7866.